-S P Jain School of Global Management DUBAI • MUMBAI • SINGAPORE • SYDNEY Processes and Guidelines for Plagiarism control for all soft copy submissions Document Type Guidelines and Processes Administering Entity Vice President - Academic, Vice President - Administration, Registrar, Director - Examinations, Course Offices and Academic Staff Latest Approval/ Amendment Date June 27, 2019 Last Approval/ Amendment Date September 5, 2017 Approval Authority Examination Board Indicative time of Review June 26, 2021
+S P Jain School of Global Management DUBAI • MUMBAI • SINGAPORE • SYDNEY Processes and Guidelines for Plagiarism Control for all Soft Copy Submissions

+Document Type Guidelines and Processes

+Administering Entity Vice President - Academic, Vice President - Administration, Registrar, Director - Examinations, Course Offices and Academic Staff

+Latest Approval/ Amendment Date February 02, 2021

+Last Approval/ Amendment Date June 27, 2019

+Approval Authority Examination Board

+Indicative time of Review February 03, 2022

 - a.
 As a registered higher education provider S P Jain School of Global Management (S P Jain) is committed to upholding and protecting the academic integrity of its higher education operations by providing clear information to students and staff and implementing educative strategies. - b.
 S P Jain will take appropriate steps to detect plagiarism including electronic plagiarism devices.
-S P Jain uses SafeAssign an integrated tool to BlackBoard to detect plagiarism. - c.
+S P Jain uses Turnitin, an integrated tool on Blackboard to detect plagiarism. - c.
 This guideline details the processes to be followed for all electronic submissions of course work assignment (including soft copy invigilated examination submissions) by students.

 a.
-This policy applies to all electronic submissions e.g. DOCX, DOC, PDF, TXT, ODT, ZIP, RTF, PowerPoint, HTML and HTM (with exception of Excel spreadsheets) files by all students while enrolled at the S P Jain.
+This policy applies to all electronic submissions e.g. DOCX, DOC, PDF, TXT, ODT, ZIP, RTF, PowerPoint, Excel spreadsheets HTML and HTM files by all students while enrolled at S P Jain.

 - a.
 Plagiarism occurs when the work of another is represented, intentionally or unintentionally, as one's own work, without appropriate acknowledgement of the author or the source.
 This category of academic misconduct includes but is not limited to the following: - i.
-Collusion where a piece of work prepared by working closely with one or more individuals or in a group is represented as if it were the student's own, this includes: - Writing the piece of work together - Determining the method or approach to question and answers or completed assessment tasks - Sharing answers or giving access to questions and answers or completed assessment tasks - ii.
-Acquiring or commissioning a piece of work, which is not the student's own and representing it as if it were, by: - Purchasing a paper/essay from a commercial service, including internet sites, whether pre-written or specially prepared for the student concerned or
+Collusion where a piece of work prepared by working closely with one or more individuals or in a group is represented as if it were the student's own, this includes: - Writing the piece of work together - Determining the method or approach to question and answers or completed assessment tasks

-• Submitting a paper written by another person, either a fellow student or a person who is not a student at S P Jain.2
+- Sharing answers or giving access to questions and answers or completed assessment tasks - ii.
+Acquiring or commissioning a piece of work, which is not the student's own and representing it as if it were, by: - Purchasing a paper/essay from a commercial service, including internet sites, whether pre-written or specially prepared for the student concerned or - Submitting a paper written by another person, either a fellow student or a person who is not a student at S P Jain.2